-- ADN, BSN, and even graduate students can apply for these student loans.
+- ADN, BSN, and graduate students can apply for these student loans.

-- You need to attend a participating school and provide proof of financial need.
+- You must attend a participating school and provide proof of financial need.

 - The total amount that nursing students can borrow is $17,000 at an interest rate of 5%.

 The benefit of these loans is that you can have them forgiven if you take part in an HRSA forgiveness program.
 They’re not eligible for federal government loan forgiveness programs.
 Your student loan payback plan will determine if an NSL works for you.

 Step 5: Use caution when considering private student loans